There are numerous formats that can be used to cite sources. Three of the most commonly used formats at Duquesne are:

 Friedrich Nietzsche.
 Photo by F. Hartmann, circa 1875.
 Public Domain.
 Source: Wikimedia Commons

-For students who are required to cite in Chicago Style, the Gumberg Library offers the entire style guide for online use as a database.
-To use it off-campus, you will need to enter your Multipass username and password when you click on the link below.
+To use these databases off-campus, you will need to enter your Multipass username and password when you click on the link.